stanwood/handbook/README.md

 ### Process

-- The team lead and the CEO decide to start the process.
+- The team lead and the MD decide to start the process.
 - All team leads to discuss the issue.
-- Team leads have a veto that the CEO can override.
+- Team leads have a veto that the MD can override.
-- The team lead of the team member and the CEO decide to end the contract.
+- The team lead of the team member and the MD decide to end the contract.
 - The employee is told by his lead with Hannes present
 - That he/she is officially on-notice for four weeks
 - What changes are required to stay in the company